 Your Personal Assistant is also trained to deal with emotional challenges such as aggression.
 There may be times when your loved one becomes upset or angry.
 This is often a result of frustration and can lead to difficult situations.
 Your Personal Assistant will know strategies to de-escalate these times, keeping things calm and relaxed.
 We aim to achieve this without the use of medication, which should only be a last resort.

-Get in touch today
+Get in touch today about our dementia care

 Choosing the best dementia care is a big decision, and every individual has their own needs.
 We want what’s best for you or your loved one, and the first step is listening.
 Contact us today to enquire about our specialist dementia care service, and we will work with you to find the best answer.